gradle/gradle/subprojects/docs/src/docs/release/notes.md

 - The Jacoco plugin has been upgraded to use Jacoco version 0.7.8 by default.

+### Improved feedback when skipping tasks with no source input

+It is relatively common to have tasks within a build that can be skipped because they have no input source.
+For example, the standard `java` plugin creates a `compileTestJava` task to compile all java source at `src/test/java`.
+If at build time there are no source files in this directory the task can be skipped early, without invoking a Java compiler.

+Previously in such scenarios Gradle would emit:

+<pre class="tt"><tt>:compileTestJava UP-TO-DATE</tt></pre>

+This is now communicated as:

+<pre class="tt"><tt>:compileTestJava NO-SOURCE</tt></pre>

+A task is said to have no source if all of its input file properties that are annotated with [`@SkipWhenEmpty`](javadoc/org/gradle/api/tasks/SkipWhenEmpty.html) are _empty_ (i.e. no value or an empty set of files).

+APIs that communicate that outcome of a task have been updated to accommodate this new outcome.
+The [`TaskSkippedResult.getSkipMessage()`](javadoc/org/gradle/tooling/events/task/TaskSkippedResult.html#getSkipMessage\(\)) of the [Tooling API](userguide/embedding.html) now returns `"NO-SOURCE"` for such tasks, where it previously returned `"UP-TO-DATE"`.
+The [`TaskOutcome.NO_SOURCE`](javadoc/org/gradle/testkit/runner/TaskOutcome.html#NO_SOURCE) enum value of [TestKit](userguide/test_kit.html) is now returned for such tasks, where it previously returned `TaskOutcome.UP_TO_DATE`.

 ## Promoted features

 Promoted features are features that were incubating in previous versions of Gradle but are now supported and subject to backwards compatibility.